arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-interrupts/content.md

 ## Interrupt Basics

 **Interrupts** are execution requests triggered usually by a timed event or signal.
-It will pause the active process if the interrupt request is accepted under certain conditions, executing new commands immediately and going back to the main process as soon as possible.
+It will pause the active process if the interrupt request is accepted under certain conditions, executing new high-priority commands immediately and returning to the main process as soon as possible.
 The **Interrupt Service Routine**, or **ISR**, is the handler that performs a specific instruction set whenever an interrupt is raised.

 The handler can be defined to run particular instructions periodically, use external signals, or alert an indication of a system failure.
-It is a prioritized function that is triggered whenever specific states suffer a change.
+It is a prioritized function that is triggered whenever specific high-awareness states suffer a change.

 ### Interrupt Types

-Globally, interrupts are based on **hardware** and **software** events:
+Interrupts are based on **hardware** and **software** events:

 * The *hardware interrupt* is an interrupt raised by a hardware signal sent from an external device.
 This interrupt class handles its asynchronously generated interrupt signal to synchronize within the subsequent instructions of the interrupted device.
 For example, a button press can send a signal that represents the change in hardware state to execute a task requiring immediate attention, such as an emergency stop alert.